aiverify-foundation/aiverify/docs/getting-started/docker-setup.md

 ```bash
 bash docker-start.sh
 ```
+2. You will be prompted to enter `Username` and `Password`. !!!
+Warning If this is the first time running AI Verify on Docker after a new installation, the Username and Password will be set in MongoDB.
+Please remember them as you will be prompted to enter them whenever you run AI Verify on Docker.

-2. Type [http://localhost:3000](http://localhost:3000) into your browser's address bar.
+3. Type [http://localhost:3000](http://localhost:3000) into your browser's address bar.
 !!!
 Warning
-      Upon initial start-up of the toolkit, pages might take sometime to load.
+      Upon initial start-up of the toolkit, pages might take some time to load.

    ![aiverify-home](../../res/getting-started/ai-verify-example.png)